mohmmed50/dynamic--form-based-web-application/ARCHITECTURE.md

 - IG point mapping — legacy JS ↔ `GetIgPoints()` ↔ `igPointsMapping` in Angular
 - Standard achieved calculation — legacy ↔ `MappingProfile` ↔ Angular template

-Regression coverage exists in `frontend/src/app/app.component.spec.ts` comparing Angular vs legacy JS calculators.
+Regression coverage exists in `frontend/src/app/app.component.spec.ts` comparing Angular vs legacy JS calculators — **but see "Known Housekeeping Gaps" below: the Angular test runner is not currently wired up, so these specs do not run via any script yet.**

 ---